johnalison/obsidian-notes/1-projects/Mixed2.0/mixed2.0.md

 	- [x] Script to plot all the 1D marginals for all the splittings
 	- [x] Option for mA_vl and mB_vl
 - [ ] TTbar Subtractions/ Additions
-	- [ ] Subtrackt ttbar from Templates
+	- [ ] Subtract ttbar from Templates
 	- [ ] Subtract ttbar from Input data being clustered
 	- [ ] Then add back non declustered TTbar
 - [x] Add top candidate making to declustered data